AdobeDocs/experience-manager-65.en/help/assets/metadata-import-export.md

 ---
-title: Import and export asset metadata in bulk
+title: Import and export asset metadata in bulk.
-description: Import and export asset metadata in bulk
+description: Bulk import and export of metadata of digital assets.
 contentOwner: AG
 ---

 # Import and export asset metadata in bulk {#import-and-export-asset-metadata-in-bulk}

-AEM Assets lets you import asset metadata in bulk using a CSV file.
+[!DNL Adobe Experience Manager Assets] lets you import asset metadata in bulk using a CSV file.
 You can do bulk updates for the recently uploaded assets or the existing assets by importing a CSV file.
 You can also ingest asset metadata in bulk from third-party system in CSV format.

 ## Import metadata {#import-metadata}